oguzhantasimaz/goitar-hero/README.md

 ## Customization

 You can customize the game by adding your own songs and changing the note patterns in the code.
-See `ExampleSong` in main.go
+See `ScarTissue` in main.go

 ## Acknowledgements